Gluten Free Muesli Bars (Oat Free)

 These are the base ingredients for the gluten free muesli bar recipe.
 Below this, you’ll find substitutions for most of these ingredients.

 Gluten free Weet-Bix – While they still have “Weet” in the name, gf weet-bix are made with sorghum.
 These are the best replacement I’ve found for oats in muesli bars!
 Once they’re crushed, they become a similar texture.
-I use the plain gf Weetbix but you can also use the coconut and cinnamon flavour, just keep in mind that those ones have extra sugar, and also have little rice puffs in them, so it’s a slightly different texture.
+I use the plain gf Weetbix but you can also use the berry-flavoured ones, just keep in mind that those have extra sugar, and also have little rice puffs in them, so it’s a slightly different texture.

 Gluten free rice bubbles/pops – Make sure you buy gluten free rice bubbles, as regular rice bubbles contain barley extract and so aren’t gluten free.
 I use Hubbards gluten free rice pops.